wimdenherder/dub-youtube-in-any-language/README.md

 - option+cmd+j  (Developer console in Chrome)
 - copy paste the [Code](dubbify.js)

+PS: you can change the language in the script `lang = "fr"`.
+Use languagecode here

 # Explanation

   This code snippet is designed to be run on a YouTube video page to enable text-to-speech functionality for video subtitles.
 It works by fetching the subtitles in a specified language (Dutch, in this case), then using the browser's built-in SpeechSynthesis API to read the subtitles out loud as the video plays.
 Here's a breakdown of the code: